Professor of Kinesiology

 - Higher Education Presentation at IAHPERD, “An Inquiry into the Use of Motor Learning Concepts by Sport Skill Instructors” Nov.
 2006.

-In my free time, I enjoy personal training, running, biking, lifting weights, cooking and woodworking.
+In my free time, I enjoy biking, walking/hiking, lifting weights, watching sport events, listening to music, woodworking and hanging out with family, friends and pets.